Saint-Louis University, Brussels: History

-French-speaking HEC Saint-Louis, which was renamed to ISC Saint-Louis (Institut Supérieur de Commerce), co-founded the "ICHEC - ISC Saint-Louis - ISFSC" Consortium of Schools in 1995, and de facto integrated the Institut catholique des Hautes Études commerciales (ICHEC) in 2004.
+French-speaking HEC Saint-Louis, which was renamed to ISC Saint-Louis (Institut supérieur de Commerce), co-founded the "ICHEC - ISC Saint-Louis - ISFSC" Consortium of Schools in 1995, and de facto integrated the Institut catholique des Hautes Études commerciales (ICHEC) in 2004.
 Saint-Louis University, Brussels still organises degrees in economics, management and business engineering, on the same site as the ISC Saint-Louis, within its Faculty of Economics, Politics, Social and Communication Sciences (ESPO).

-Between 2004 and 2013, Saint-Louis University and the three other Belgian French-speaking historically Catholic universities; the University of Namur, the Université catholique de Louvain and the Facultés universitaires catholiques de Mons (now a part of UCLouvain) made up the Académie universitaire Louvain network.
+Between 2004 and 2013, Saint-Louis University and the three other Belgian French-speaking Catholic universities; namely the University of Namur, the Université catholique de Louvain and the Facultés universitaires catholiques de Mons (now a part of UCLouvain) made up the Académie universitaire Louvain network.
 This notably meant the integration of Saint-Louis' economics and management programmes into the Louvain School of Management.
 After the reform of Belgian French-speaking universities in 2013, Saint-Louis became a founding member of the Pôle académique de Bruxelles, along with the Université libre de Bruxelles and, by decree, was renamed from Facultés universitaires Saint-Louis to Université Saint-Louis - Bruxelles.

 In May 2017, Saint-Louis University, Brussels and the University of Louvain (primarily based in Louvain-la-Neuve and which has 2 campuses in Brussels: Woluwe and Saint-Gilles) officially announced that the two universities were merging in a single institution named UCLouvain, with Saint-Louis becoming 'UCLouvain Saint-Louis - Bruxelles'.
 Both institutions have started using the name UCLouvain in September 2018.

 Saint-Louis' main campus is located on the northern edge of the historic inner city, opposite the Botanical Garden of Brussels across the small ring road.
 In 2015, the department and programmes of translation and interpreting of the Institut libre Marie Haps were transferred to the newly established Marie Haps Faculty of Translation and Interpreting at Saint-Louis University, Brussels.
 This fifth Faculty is located in buildings along the rue d'Arlon, near the European Parliament.